rclone/rclone/docs/content/docs.md

 Note that `--track-renames` is incompatible with `--no-traverse` and that it uses extra memory to keep track of all the rename candidates.

+Note also that `--track-renames` is incompatible with `--delete-before` and will select `--delete-after` instead of `--delete-during`.

 ### --delete-(before,during,after) ###

 This option allows you to specify when files on your destination are